diegodauri/diegodauri/README.md

 - 👋 Hi, I’m @diegodauri
-- 👀 I’m interested in web development
+- 👀 I’m interested in app development
 - 🌱 I’m currently learning iOS development
 - 💞️ I’m looking to collaborate on small iOS apps in swift
 - 📫 How to reach me dauridiego@gmail.com